klattuada/introcompsys.github.io/index.md

 1. use and understand git/ GitHub
 1. make sense of cryptic compiler messages
-1. understand file organization impacts programming
+1. understand how file organization impacts programming
+1. fulfill your 300 level CSC elective requirement
+1. preview ideas that will be explored in depth in 411 & 412

 ## Topics covered

-_this is a partilal list_
+_this is a partial list_
 - git and other version control
 - bash and other shell scripting
 - filesystems